 - Pretty Woman Vivian goes from heart-of-gold prostitute to a life of luxury with Edward, her sugar daddy and white knight.

 - Cinderella Man showcased the Real Life rags-to-riches story of boxer Jim Braddock.
 Happened against the backdrop of The Great Depression, making it all the more heartening that the man climbed out of absolute poverty on mostly guts and perseverance.

-- Self-description of Rotti Largo.
+- Repo!
+The Genetic Opera': Self-description of Rotti Largo.